Everything You Need to Know About Hypothecation

 This technique can help active, short-term investors buy into securities they might not otherwise be able to afford, which can lead to gains if they hedge their bets right.

-TL;DR: Unless you’re a well-studied day trader, buying on margin probably isn’t for you and you probably don’t have to worry about hypothecation in your investment portfolio.
-But you should know it can happen in investing, too.
+TL;DR: Unless you’re a well-studied day trader, buying on margin probably isn’t for you and you should not worry about hypothecation in your investment portfolio.
+But you’ll want to know it can happen in investing, too.

 Recommended: What Is Margin Trading?